PlayStream offers the following features to developers:

-This is immensely valuable during development, as it gives you a way to immediately see what’s happening on the back end as you test out your client- and server-side code, linking you straight to the player accounts so that you can check them against the game logic you’re working on.
+This is immensely valuable during development, as it gives you a way to immediately see what’s happening on the back end as you test out your client- and server-side code.
+It also links you straight to the player accounts, so that you can check them against the game logic you’re working on.

 There are several selectable fields in each event.
 If you select the “(i)” information circle, you will see the raw event JSON data.

 You can also select the player’s ID to jump straight to the player’s profile.
 Certain other events also have selectable fields.

 Player segmentation and actions

 Using those events, you can set up segments which define players within your users, based upon most player properties.
 This all happens in real time - so there should be no perceptual lag, even at large scale.